"Your plan is perfect. Who would look for a murderer in prison?"

 The thing you have to remember is the majority of the players are acting squirrelly due to their own private skeletons that have nothing to do with main murder thread.
 They act guilty because they are guilty, just not of murder.
 Thus, due to this behavior, nearly everyone winds up a suspect in this thing.
 And as Higgins focuses in on them, their life-expectancy can be measured in mere minutes as the true culprits bump them off to sow confusion or, more than likely, just employing a scorched-earth policy to eliminate any possible leaks.

 With all these false leads and false witness baring, then, there is no way in hell Higgins or the audience could ever solve the mystery of who is really behind this mad scheme; just a lot of loose dot-connecting, a five-car-twist-pile-up during the climax, and a last minute revelation that nearly explains away everything.
-Here, The Client was basically carpet-bombing the school to create a pile of bodies big enough that no one would realize who the real target was or why and trace it back to him.
+Here, The Client was basically carpet-bombing the school to create a pile of bodies big enough that no one would realize who the real target was and trace it back to him.
 How does the Scarlet Monk fit into all of this?
 Well, I've watched this film four times now and, You know what?
 I'm still not sure how they wound up in league together.
 That's me shrugging right now -- but he sure looked cool!

-And even though the whackadoodle plot leads in you thirty different directions at once, there are some interesting twists if you can manage to glomm onto them as they rocket by.
+And even though the whackadoodle plot leads in you thirty different directions at once, there are some interesting twists if you can manage to glom onto them as they rocket by.
 I like how the setting is another one of those European boarding schools where the only class appears to be lounging around the pool.
 But I especially dug The Client using prisoners as his lackeys, causing much confusion when several witnesses identify Keeny, who is always snuck back into his cell before the police arrive.
 Fortunately, Keeny gets a little too greedy and pays the price.
 And this mistake finally provides a pivotal clue for Higgins, who sniffs out the revolving door to the prison in time to save Pam from that alligator pit.
-Credit also to Vohrer, who directed nearly half of the Rialto krimis, and cinematographer Karl Löb because, if nothing else, the film is visual feast, over-compensating for the lack of cohesion everywhere else.
+Credit also to Vohrer, who directed nearly half of the Rialto krimis, and cinematographer Karl Löb because, if nothing else, the film is a visual feast, over-compensating for the lack of cohesion everywhere else.

-Before I wrap this up, it should be noted that these Rialto krimis were also a huge hit in Italy, where there influence on the body count films of Mario Bava and Dario Argento cannot be discounted.
-But as the Italian bred giallo evolved, and by the time The College Girl Murders was made, influences were definitely starting to cross-pollinate as the high contrast color schemes, eerie settings, and voluptuous eye-candy of Vohrer's film definitely has Bava's Blood and Black Lace fingerprints all over it.
+Before I wrap this up, it should be noted that these Rialto krimis were also a huge hit in Italy, where their influence on the body count films of Mario Bava and Dario Argento cannot be discounted.
+But as the Italian bred giallo evolved, and by the time The College Girl Murders was made, influences were definitely starting to cross-pollinate as the high contrast color schemes, eerie settings, and voluptuous eye-candy of Vohrer's film definitely has Mario Bava's Blood and Black Lace fingerprints all over it.
 And as the series moved out of the 1960s and into the 1970s, with the likes of Lenzi's Seven Blood-Stained Orchids (1972) and Sallamano's What Have You Done to Solange (1972), you could barely tell the difference between the genres anymore.
 And then the whole thing finally collapsed the same year, along with half the European film industry, ending one of the greatest, goofiest, brain-bending series in cinematic history.

 Now, if you've made it this far, you may have inferred from my reservations about the cock-eyed plot that The College Girl Murders is a complete, intractable mess that might not be worth the time to endure.
 This, was not my intention and I hope it doesn't scare you off from checking it out -- or any other film from the Rialto series, for that matter.
 It's more of a friendly warning to brace yourselves, there's gonna be a lot chucked at you for the next hour and a half, but, oh, Boils and Ghouls, is it ever worth it to find out no matter whodunit.